MSCS General Advising Guide Heading link

 At the conclusion of each semester, the College of Liberal Arts and Sciences determines the academic status of every enrolled undergraduate student based on their academic record and progress.
 Students must maintain an overall GPA of 2.0 in order to stay in good academic standing.

 The same is true in the MSCS majors.
 A student remains in good standing if the major GPA is 2.0 or higher each semester.
 If the major GPA falls below 2.0 for one semester, the student’s major standing is placed on probation.
 If the major GPA falls below 2.0 for two consecutive semesters, the student is dropped from the major.
 A student can reapply for readmission to the major in MSCS by raising their major GPA to 2.0 or higher.
 In the MTHT major, students must maintain a 2.5 major and overall GPA.
 Students with a major GPA of 3.5 and above are considered for departmental distinction.

 Declaration of Graduation

-Seniors are required to submit a Declaration of Intent to Graduate form through the UIC Web for Students.
-The online for is available during the registration period of the semester in which the student intends to graduate.
-During the same semester, the Department will send a letter requesting the prospective graduate to see a Departmental advisor in order to review major graduation requirements.
-Incomplete or missing grade on a student’s record must be resolved prior to the “Certification of Fulfillment of major Requirements” form being approved by an advisor and returned to LAS for final approval.
+Seniors are required to submit a Declaration of Intent to Graduate form through their my.uic.edu student portal.
+The online form is available during the registration period of the semester in which the student intends to graduate.
+Students are encouraged to review the Graduation Policy and Procedure website for more information.
+Incomplete or missing grades on a student’s record must be resolved prior to a degree being awarded.

 Students that have completed their core coursework in the major may wish to pursue their special interests independently under the direction of a faculty member.
 To enroll in an independent study, students must have a 2.50 GPA in all work taken at UIC and must contain consent of the instructor and the Director of Undergraduate Studies prior to registration.
-Applications are available outside 336 SEO, and should be turned in there upon completion.
+Students should speak with the Director of Undergraduate Studies for registration information.